 2.2.
 Statutory sexual seduction (statutory rape)

 Nevada's age of consent is 16 years old.
-Consequently, the Nevada crime of statutory sexual seduction occurs when an adult 18-years old or older has penetrative sexual contact with a child of 15-years old or younger.
+Consequently, the Nevada crime of statutory sexual seduction occurs when an adult 18-years old or older has penetrative sexual contact with a child of 15-years old or 14-years old and who is at least four years younger than the adult.
 It makes no difference if the child initiates or fully consents to the sex.

 Statutory rape may be a felony or a gross misdemeanor in Nevada depending on the age of the defendant and his/her criminal history.
 A conviction also carries sex offender registration.4

 The Nevada crime of open or gross lewdness comprises any nonconsensual sexual touching short of penetrative sex (rape).
 Open or gross lewdness also comprises cases of people having consensual sexual contact in public.

 Open or gross lewdness may be a category D felony in Nevada or a gross misdemeanor depending on the circumstances of the case.
 A conviction also carries sex offender registration.5